The University is committed to providing the best possible opportunities for students coming to Manchester for the first time.

-(eg photocopying and printing, laundry, phone calls, consumables, entertainment, sports, cooking equipment etc)
+(eg books, equipment, photocopying and printing, laundry, phone bill, consumables, entertainment, sports, socialising etc)

 The International Student Calculator website may help you to plan and manage your money for your studies in the UK, although please be aware that costs of living may vary slightly from region to region.